mwdle/AdguardHomeConfig/README.md

 * ```Disable any IPv6 DNS Relay``` on your router if one exists.
 Disabling IPV6 entirely is also an option.
 * If none of the above steps work, a non-ideal workaround is to use an app from the Google Play Store that connects your phone to a dummy (local) VPN that enforces the DNS settings of your choosing.

-## What do I use Adguard Home for?
+## What I use Adguard Home for

 Most people use Adguard Home to block ads, I personally can't keep up with investigating and unblocking hosts when I run into issues browsing the web caused by Adguard blocks.
-My home router doesn't support NAT loopback, so I use Adguard Home for its DNS Rewrites feature to allow me to internally resolve and access services hosted on ```my.domain.com```.
+My home router doesn't support NAT loopback, and my sites are proxied by Cloudflare so I use Adguard Home for its DNS Rewrites feature to allow me to internally resolve and access services hosted on ```my.domain.com```.
+This increases speeds accessing my sites on my LAN since my requests don't route through Cloudflare and back.
 I simply setup my devices to use Adguard Home as their DNS server, and then create a wildcard record for ```*.domain.com``` to the IP address of my reverse proxy.

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](LICENSE.txt) file for details.

 ## Disclaimer